twentyOne2x/attnmarkets-docs/pages/introduction/who-attn-is-for.md

 Examples:

-- Pump.fun devs or similar creators,
+- Pump.fun devs or similar creators
-- small teams with a meme that stuck,
+- small teams with a meme that stuck
-- creator-token projects with recurring revenues.
+- creator-token projects with recurring revenues

 Typical goals:

-- finance your lifestyle from a rolling credit line backed by your earnings,
+- finance your lifestyle from a rolling credit line backed by your earnings
-- fund work without dumping,
+- fund work without dumping
-- turn creator rewards into a working budget,
+- turn creator rewards into a working budget
+- let earnings parked in a revenue account earn simple yield when idle
-- show the community how earnings are used.
+- show the community how earnings are used

 Your section:
 [For Creators, Devs & Memecoin CTOs](../users/for-creators-devs-and-ctos.md)